 Established on free-draining river silt loams with various plant spacing configurations, the vineyards source irrigation water from a mix of an infiltration trench in the river, an irrigation scheme and dams.
 Frost fans provide frost protection.

-With 30% of the canopy hectares fully mature and highly productive, a further 14% is expected to mature by 2022, 18% by 2023, and the remaining 38% by 2024.
+The property has 43% of the canopy hectares fully mature and highly productive, a further 48% will mature by 2023, and the remaining 9% by 2024.

 2. Vineyard Properties in Hope in the Nelson region